How Long Does Narcotic Withdrawal Last?

 Withdrawal symptoms are one of the main causes of relapse.

-When a person begins using narcotics for recreational purposes or uses more than is recommended by a doctor that has prescribed them, the first steps to addiction are taken.
-The human body naturally develops a tolerance to such substances and thus will need more and more in order for the individual to experience the same results that were initially experienced.
-Because of this scenario, and in conjunction with the nature of narcotics, most individuals end up addicted very quickly and find themselves spiraling out of control in an effort to keep up with their addiction.
+When a person begins using narcotics for recreational purposes or uses more than the recommended doses prescribed to them, the first steps to addiction take hold.
+The human body naturally develops a tolerance to such substances and will need higher and stronger amounts for the individual to experience the same results that they initially experienced.
+This quickly spirals and most individuals end up addicted very quickly in an effort to keep chasing that initial high.

-Withdrawal from narcotics is felt to some degree each time the drug’s effects wear off, and it is usually these experiences that drive a user to use again and again.
-Typically an addict will make a decision to stop altogether and lose their resolve for this decision when faced with the ensuing effects of withdrawal.
-In fact one of the tell-tale signs of addiction is an inability to stop using on your own or several failed attempts to do so.
+Withdrawal from narcotics is felt to some degree each time the drug’s effects wear off, and it’s usually these experiences that drive a user to repeatedly take more drugs.
+Typically, a user makes a decision to stop altogether but loses this resolve when faced with the ensuing effects of withdrawal.
+One tell-tale sign of addiction is an inability to stop using on your own or several failed attempts to do so.

-Once a firm decision to stop is made and the steps are taken to begin the process of detoxification, withdrawal sets in.
-Withdrawal from narcotics can vary in length and severity based on the individual, their habit, and other factors such as the existence of other medical or psychological conditions that may contribute to the “need” to use narcotic drugs.
-On average, the addict will go through a period of physical withdrawal that begins as soon as they have discontinued use and ends within 24 to 48 hours after the last use.
-However, the psychological damage that has occurred during the addiction may cause behavioral and psychological complications within withdrawal for weeks.
-Some variances are expected and come into play when examining specific narcotic drugs and individual use, as well as medical history.
+When a user commits to getting clean and takes the first step to begin the process of detoxification, withdrawal sets in.
+Withdrawal from narcotics can vary in length and severity based on the individual, drug habits, and the existence of other medical or psychological conditions that contribute to the “need” to use narcotic drugs.
+On average, the user goes through a period of physical withdrawal that begins as soon as they have discontinued use and ends within 24 to 48 hours after the last use.
+However, the psychological damage that has occurred during addiction may cause behavioral and psychological complications for weeks.
+Some variances come into play depending on the specific narcotic drugs used as well as medical history.

 Don’t wait Until It’s Too Late.